-On Gender
+On gender

 Fiscal policy worsens poverty more in most male-headed households, reduces inequality across both male-type and female-type households, and benefits female-type households more, primarily through in-kind and direct transfers.
 Fiscal policy measures increase poverty in both male- and female-type households, with a generally higher increase in poverty in male-type households with dependent children and elderly members, and those with dependent children but without elderly member.
 While fiscal actions reduce gender disparities in poverty in most household, this is largely due to their greater increase in poverty in male-type households than in female-type households.
 Indirect taxes are the main drivers of increase in poverty.